GoogleChromeLabs/ps-analysis-tool/README.md

 Cookie Analysis Tooling for learning, understanding, and preparing for the upcoming deprecation of the 3P cookies and the release of [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).

 ### Extension
-A chrome extension to give info about cookie usage in a browsing experience.
+A Chrome extension designed to provide detailed information about cookie usage during browsing sessions.
+It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates.
+It also provide context and access points to knowledge about 3P cookies and Privacy Sandbox APIs.

 ### CLI